josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 #### `compileComponents()` is harmless

-There's no harm in calling `compileComponents()` when it's not required.
+There is no harm in calling `compileComponents()` when it is not required.

 The component test file generated by the CLI calls `compileComponents()` even though it is never required when running `ng test`.